-RWA is working with the community to explore different ways to promote healthy eating and increase access to important, healthy items like fruits and vegetables
+RWA is working with the community to explore different ways to promote healthy eating by increasing access and affordability to fresh fruits and vegetables

 Rockaway Farm Share: RWA, with the help of Just Food is exploring ways to bring a farm share to the Rockaway community!
 A farm share is an investment between a farm and a community-based membership that allows farmers to grow vegetables directly for its members and community to receive a weekly delivery of a "share" of the farm's fresh vegetables.
 But, we need the community's help to decide what the farm share will look like and to make sure it is as inclusive as possible.To that end, please take our survey and ensure your opinions are represented: https://www.surveymonkey.com/r/8GBVR9K